Warlord-dev/YFDGovUI/README.md

-# DFI Governance
+# YFD Governance

-This is the frontend created for the governance of [DFI](https://yfd.io).
+This is the frontend created for the governance of [YFD](https://yfd.io).

 # Steps to run project locally